Paul-Geppert/JKBCrypt/README.md

 ## Example

+Beware: The examples are not yet ported!
+(They are in Swift 2.)
 There is an example Xcode project that uses the JKBCrypt functions to calculate salts, hashes, and compare hashes.
 See the example project for a better understanding on how to use the functions.

 ## Roadmap